uvalib/guides/js/REACT-JSX.md

 ## Quotes

-  - Always use double quotes (`"`) for JSX attributes, but single quotes for all other JS. eslint: [`jsx-quotes`](http://eslint.org/docs/rules/jsx-quotes)
+  - Always use double quotes (`"`) for JSX attributes, but single quotes (`'`) for all other JS. eslint: [`jsx-quotes`](http://eslint.org/docs/rules/jsx-quotes)

   > Why?
-JSX attributes [can't contain escaped quotes](http://eslint.org/docs/rules/jsx-quotes), so double quotes make contractions like `"don't"` easier to type.
-  > Regular HTML attributes also typically use double quotes instead of single, so JSX attributes mirror this convention.
+Regular HTML attributes also typically use double quotes instead of single, so JSX attributes mirror this convention.

     ```jsx
     // bad